metakermit/generator-django-rest/generators/app/templates/django/mysite/HACKING.md

 *Note: there seems to be an error with Heroku, check [this solution](http://stackoverflow.com/a/38954680/544059).*

+Once this initial setup is working, you normally deploy by issuing:

+    ./scripts/deploy.sh

 ## Upgrading the scaffolding

 The scaffolding for this Django project was built using